celestiaorg/docs/docs/developers/build-modular.md

 # Build Modular

-This sections will explain the advantages of building on modular blockchains like Celestia.
+This section will explain the advantages of building on modular blockchains like Celestia.

 ## Scalability challenges